Mercantile Internet Privacy Statement

 - Call us at 800.453.8700

-Once you have received a secure email from Mercantile Bank and have registered and received a user ID and password, you will be able to initiate and send secure emails to Mercantile Bank by selecting 'Secure Email' from the 'Sign on to Other Services' box in the left column of all Mercantile internet pages.
+Once you have received a secure email from Mercantile Bank and have registered and received a user ID and password, you will be able to initiate and send secure emails to Mercantile Bank by selecting 'Secure Email' from the 'Login to Other Services' box when choosing Login from the top of the page.